smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 ChainID = '1' # Example
 ```
-The chain ID of this EVM chain.
+ChainID is the EVM chain ID.
 Mandatory.

 ### Enabled<a id='EVM-Enabled'></a>
 ```toml